-The main cash crops in the area are coconuts and cocoa from which the people of Banoni/Nagovisi earn their money.
+The main cash crops in the area are coconuts and cocoa from which the people fo Banoni/Nagovisi earn their money.
 There are plenty of plantations of coconuts and cocoa, most of the trees are at mature age.
-More and more new plantations of coconuts and cocoa are being established throughkout the area.
-These plantations are all individual owned.
+More and more new plantations of coconuts and cocoa are being established throughout the area.
+These plantations are all individualowned.
 All their produce is sold at BANA PRODUCERS SOCIETY at BERETEMBA.
+According to the information obtained from the Society - dry beans of cocoa are sold according to their grades.
+The first grade cocoa gets 12cents per lb; second grade gets

-According to the information obtained from the Society - dry beans of cocoa are sold according tot their grades.
-The first grade cocoa gets 13cents per lb; second grade gets 11 cents per lb and the third grade gets 10 cents per lb.
-To help the producers in the area, the Society bought aRotary Drier to dry wet beans instead of having been dried by the people themselves.
-The wet beans are sold at 42 cents per lb.
-The copys is also sold here at the Society.
+11 cents per lb and the third grade gets 10 cents per lb.
+To help the producers in the area , the Society bought aRotary Drier to dry wet beans instead of having been dried by the people themselves.
+The wet beans are sold at 4 1⁄2 cents per lb.
+The copra is also sold her at the Society.

-COMMERCE AND INDUSTRY.
+COMMERCE AND INDUSTRY